Fishwrap Image Contract

 Beyond these two, anything else you place under /cfg is yours — typically your theme directory, About-page content, or other consumer-specific assets your config references.

-/output (required, writable)
+/output (recommended, writable)

 What is not part of the input contract